 CHARLES PASSARELLI Charles Passarelli spent his professional career as a successful advertising illustrator.
 His work was commissioned by many clients in the United States and abroad, such as NASA, I.B.M., Air Canada, Voxal of Germany and all the US automotive companies.
 He also taught advanced illustration at The Center for Creative Studies in Detroit, Michigan.
 When Charles retired he decided to follow his abiding interest in watercolor painting.
 After moving to Florida, he joined local art groups and participated in indoor and outdoor art shows.
 His work has been shown in art galleries in Florida and Michigan, and he has won several national show awards, including Best of Show at Pigeon Key as well as first place at Boynton Beach GALA, Delray Affair, and several indoor shows.
 He is a signature member and award winner of the Florida Watercolor Society.
 He continues to teach, conducting watercolor workshops and demonstrations in Michigan and Florida each year.
 Besides watercolor, Charles works in oils, acrylics, and pastels, as he believes artists should never stop expanding their knowledge of their crafts.
 Learn more at passarelli-art.com.

-BETH SLOAT has a B.A. from Hofstra University and B.F.A. from Colorado State University.
-Beth has extensive experience in youth instruction, pre-school through high school.
-Ms. Sloat has exhibited her work in various locations locally and has completed workshops with Master Artists.
-Beth challenges herself and her students to “catch the moment of inspiration and make it live on the canvas.”
+BETH SLOAT has a passion for guiding students to develop a strong foundation in their art as they are learning to express themselves.
+She earned a B.A. from Hofstra University and B.F.A. from Colorado State University.
+Before studying Fine Art at the Armory Art Center, she was an artist in Biomedical Communications at Southwestern Medical School.
+Beth has extensive experience in youth instruction and now teaches adults exclusively.
+Ms. Sloat exhibits her drawings and oil paintings various local venues and has work in private collections.
+By working from live subjects, she challenges herself and her students to “catch the moment of inspiration and make it live on the canvas.”